EveryMundo/developer-hub/README.md

 Review our [examples](./examples) developed with different technologies and needs.

-To scaffold your project with one of the examples you can use the following command, just replace `hello-react` with the name of the example you need:
+To scaffold your project with one of the examples you can use the following command (just replace `hello-react` with the name of the example you need):

 ```
 npx degit Everymundo/developer-hub/examples/hello-react your-project-folder-name